When appearing with Drifters, The, please use Cliff Richard & The Drifters as main artist.

 He holds the record (with Elvis Presley) as the only act to make the UK singles charts in all of its first six decades (1950s–2000s).

-He was backed in the 50s by [Invalid Artist], who later changed their name to Shadows.
+He was backed in the 50s by The Drifters (2), who later changed their name to The Shadows.

 Richard first came to fame in 1958 with his debut disc "Move It", a rock 'n' roll number in the Elvis Presley mould.
 However, like Elvis himself, Cliff's output quickly settled down into a string of inoffensive, largely middle-of-the-road recordings, while his squeaky clean, teen-heart-throb image was put to use in a series of exuberant, innocent, and thinly-plotted film musicals including "The Young Ones" (1962) and "Summer Holiday" (1963).